denniswon/super-audit/README.md

 ## 💰 **Encrypted Playbooks & Payment System**

-SuperAudit supports **encrypted playbooks** stored on Lighthouse/IPFS that creators can monetize.
+MrklTree supports **encrypted playbooks** stored on Lighthouse/IPFS that creators can monetize.
 Payment is **only required** when accessing encrypted playbooks from the community marketplace.

 ### When Payment is Required